Telephone call: First telephone call

 The first telephone call was made on March 10, 1876, by Alexander Graham Bell.
 Bell demonstrated his ability to "talk with electricity" by transmitting a call to his assistant, Thomas Watson.
 The first words transmitted were "Mr Watson, come here.
 I want to see you."

 This event has been called Bell's "greatest success", as it demonstrated the first successful use of the telephone.
-Although it was his greatest success, he refused to have a telephone in his own home because it was something he invented by mistake and saw it as a distraction from his main studies.
+However he refused to have a telephone in his own home because it was something he invented by mistake and saw it as a distraction from his main studies.